 WHAT WILL YOU EXPERIENCE WHEN YOU WALK IN THE FRONT DOOR?

 When you walk in the front door, you enter a vestibule with stairs on both sides to the “sanctuary,” the place we worship; and doors into first floor area we call “Fellowship Hall.”
 The Church holds Sunday Worship Services at 10am, with special services at Christmas, Lent, and Easter.
 Communion is observed the first Sunday of the month.
-Children participate in worship and share in a “Children’s’ Time,”after which they
+Children participate in worship and share in a “Children’s’ Time.”

 For a small membership church, the Newfane Church has a remarkably vital music ministry under the direction of Mike Kelly, an experienced and talented musician and music director.
 Mike provides the organ and piano music which accompanies worship, and arranges for special music and musical events.
 Also under Mike’s direction the church sponsors the Newfane Community Bell Choir which supplements the music of the church and provides bell choir music for community events and in neighboring churches.